joshimiloni/tech-challenge-app/readme.md

 #### terraform destroy
 All AWS resources created in previous steps can be destroyed using this command.
 It is a good practice to delete resources if not in use to avoid additional costs.

-## 5. Improvements
+## 5. Improvements/PROD readiness

 1. For the scope of this challenge as I was the only one using Terraform to manage AWS resource, terraform.tfstate local updates worked however while working within a team - AWS S3 should be used to maintain state of Terraform to avoid conflicts/data loss.

-2. Tests can be added to check success and failure of CodePipeline executions by using AWS Lambda integration.
+2. Desired architecture can be used for bettery security and Route53 can be used to obtain domain name.

-3.
+3. Tests can be added to check success and failure of CodePipeline executions by using AWS Lambda integration.

 4. Checks can be added in Terraform AWS resource configs to prevent deletion based on certain conditions so that terraform destroy does not accidently delete resources.